Here are some tips to help you write clearly for the web.

 Plan new or revised content offline – on paper or in a Word document.

 Draft your content and layout (how you will present it on the page).
 Note which template you might use and which special features you’ll employ, for example, accordions.

-Remember, if copying content from Word, strip the formatting by copying into Notepad first and then copying that version and pasting into SharePoint.
+If copying text from Word, paste it into Notepad first to strip the formatting out before pasting the text into SharePoint.
 This avoids importing code that could break some of our page features (such as tabs and accordions).

 Make it conversational and keep the tone appropriate to the message.

 Use words that your audience would use and avoid using scientific and medical jargon.

 However, when writing for the health professional audience, you can write at a higher grade level and assume a certain amount of medical/discipline-specific knowledge.